 “I listen to music depending upon the mood that I’m in.
 If I want to chill out, I will listen to certain music and almost make a playlist for it.
 If I am partying or hanging-out with friends and want to hear up‐paced music, I listen to different songs, so I created a two‐sided album.”

 It is no surprise that Amy Taylor is shattering the usual industry formulas because nothing about her entertainment career has been normal.
-Like idols before her, she travels the musical highway that spans from her hometown to Nashville’s famed Broadway Street and Music Row.
+Like idols before her, she travels the musical highway that spans from her small hometown in Georgia to Nashville’s famed Broadway Street and Music Row.

 Raised in a “blink and you’ll miss it” small town in Southeast Georgia on a thousand acre farm Amy Taylor learned the true values of life.
 She gives her grandparents most credit for her raising.
 “My parents had full-time jobs, so I spent all of my days with my grandparents.
 I could say I was a bit of a brat growing up.
 Given mostly everything I ever wanted, especially since I was the only girl and the youngest.
 Make no mistake though, if I ever misbehaved, rest assured I was corrected!
 I learned a lot growing up on a large farm.
 I never knew what ‘boundaries’ were, I had no neighbors, I ran free and life was great!
 My roots were planted and yet, I had wings to fly,” says Amy.

 Not only did her grandparents teach her about life and religion, but they introduced her to country music and the Grand Ole Opry.
 Amy Taylor had Music City aspirations at an early age.
 Her grandfather was a church deacon and song leader so she started singing in church as a young child.
 Asked at age five what she wanted to be when she grew up she replied, “I already AM a country music singer, but I just don’t get to be on stage much!”